ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

 The main goal of this research is to reproduce results shown in the paper [Temporal Fusion Transformers for Interpretable Multi-horizon Time Series Forecasting](https://arxiv.org/pdf/1912.09363.pdf).

-This repository provides code for replicating the experiments described in the paper.
+This repository provides code for replicating the experiments described in the paper, which you can find under:
+Interpretable_timeseries_forecasting_Information_Science_Seminar.pdf

 It was developed on Linux but should also run on other machines with minor changes.